pungkula1337anka/Voice-Stuff/PythonMediaController.md

 10. 🗞️ __News__ <br>
 Define your newscasts RESTful API's in the Python file. <br>
 If the newscast items has not been heard before, they will be played. _(if played before, they are skipped)_ <br>
+The script stores some data about played items in a .txt file in your config directory, <br>
+dont worry though, the script wont let it get big and strong. <br>

 11. 📡 __Live-TV__ <br>
 _???_